-A west derby castle ‘shopping list’ from 1213 shows the knights spent £30 on wheat and oats, meat, salt and £170 on castle repairs.
-After the founding of the town of ‘Liverpool’ in 1207 people started to move from West Derby towards what is now the city centre. west derby castle was abandoned by 1297 and was reported to be in ruins by 1327.
-The earthwork mound was at the site was leveled in 1817.
+A west derby castle shopping list from 1213 shows they spent £30 on wheat and oats, meat, salt and £170 on castle repairs.
+After the founding of the town of Liverpool in 1207 people started to move from West Derby towards what is now the city centre.
+The Castle was abandoned by 1297 and was reported to be in ruins by 1327 The earthwork mound was and the site leveled in 1817.

 Additional Links about West Derby Castle

 Mike Royden’s Liverpool History Pages

 Liverpool ‘Pipe Rolls’ – Historical records referencing West Derby Castle

 Motte and Bailey Castles Link 1